ProcureEminenceMB/Udacity-Project-Trivia-API/backend/README.md

 DELETE '/questions/<int:question_id>'
 ```

+### Endpoint Details
 GET '/categories'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category.
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
 ```